m-ld/m-ld-security-spec/threats/e-invoicing.md

 This document presents a threat model for Collaborative e-Invoice Composition (CIC).
 The vision behind CIC is that _a buyer and a seller can collaborate to determine the contents of an order_.

-The conventional approach to ordering involves a _process_ (requisition and procurement) and a number of exchanged _artefacts_ (a request for quotation, an order, an invoice, a shipping note, etc).
+The conventional approach to ordering involves a _process_ (requisition and procurement) and a number of exchanged _artefacts_ (a request for quotation, a purchase order, a sales order, an invoice, a shipping note, etc).
 The concept of collaborative e-invoicing notices that while parts of the process have strict conventional rules (some with associated legal regulations), others can be modelled as a negotiation, or even – with implied mutual goodwill – a _collaboration_.

 This collaboration is conceived as working on a _shared document_ representing the procurement.
 The document is simultaneously available in multiple physical locations.
 Changes to the document are committed to all locations, transparently, as fast as the network allows.
 If one location is offline, then the local changes are merged into every other location when the network becomes available.